Distribution of peak heights modulo $k$ and double descents on $k$-Dyck paths: Introduction

 Given a positive integer $k$, a \emph{$k$-Dyck path} of \emph{down-size} $n$ is a lattice path from $(0,0)$ to $((k+1)n,0)$ with unit steps $u=(1,1)$ (an \emph{up-step}) and $d=(1,-k)$ (a \emph{down-step}) that stays in the first quadrant.
-This is a generalization of the well-known Dyck paths (see e.g. \cite{StEC2}), where $k=1$ and the down-size is called the \emph{semilength}.
+This is a generalization of the well-known Dyck paths (see e.g.\ \cite{StEC2}), where $k=1$ and the down-size is called the \emph{semilength}.
 Note that a $k$-Dyck path of down-size $n$ contains exactly $n$ down-steps and $kn$ up-steps.

 A $ud$ block in a $k$-Dyck path is called a \emph{peak}, and the \emph{height} of that peak is defined as the second coordinate of the left endpoint of the $d$ step in the peak.
 Given a peak $ud$, we also call the vertex between the $u$ and $d$ steps a peak.
 Similarly, a $dd$ block (and the vertex in the middle of it) is called a \emph{double descent}.
+Any Dyck path $P$ with at least one edge has at least one peak, so define $\pk(P)$ to be the number of non-rightmost peaks of $P$ (that is, the number of peaks minus one).
+Similarly, define $\dd(P)$ to be the number of double descents of $P$.

-Deutsch \cite{Deutsch99} showed that the statistics $\pk$ and $\dd$ of the numbers of peaks and double descents, respectively, are equidistributed on the set of Dyck paths of any given length and gave an involution on the set of Dyck paths that interchanged these two statistics.
+Deutsch \cite{Deutsch99} showed that the statistics $\pk$ and $\dd$ are equidistributed on the set of Dyck paths of any given length and gave an involution on the set of Dyck paths that interchanged these two statistics.
 In other words, the bistatistics $(\pk,\dd)$ and $(\dd,\pk)$ are jointly equidistributed on the set of Dyck paths.
 We generalize this result greatly, first to $k$-Dyck paths, then to the generalizations colored Motzkin and Schr\"{o}der paths.
 Our results also extend those of DeJager et al.\ \cite{DNSD}, who considered, in particular, $k$-Dyck paths and colored Motzkin and Schr\"{o}der paths where all peaks have a fixed \emph{peak parity} $i$ modulo $k$.
 Likewise, we generalize the peak enumeration results of Mansour and Shattuck \cite{MS13} for $(k,a)$-Dyck paths.